12 of the Biggest Causes of 18 Wheeler Accidents in Tennessee

 As we mentioned before, semi trucks have a wide right turn.
 If you find yourself on the right side of an 18 wheeler, leave enough space for them to turn right.
 Do not get too close because they could hit your vehicle.
 Always keep an 18 wheeler turning radius in mind.

 We want everyone to be as safe as possible while they are driving on the road.
 However, accidents do happen.
-If you have been in an 18 wheeler accident in Tennessee and want to take the next steps for a personal injury claim, contact one of our lawyers today.
+If you have been in an 18 wheeler accident in Tennessee and want to take the next steps for a personal injury claim, contact a truck accident attorney today.